Documentation for Home Health Part 2

 Using aseptic technique and sterile supplies the ____fr____ml balloon Foley catheter was changed as follows: procedure explained to patient, supplies gathered, balloon of new Foley tested, ______ml of fluid removed from old catheter and catheter removed without problem, hands washed, new gloves donned, tip of Foley catheter lubricated, cleaning of meatus done using three betadine swabs in an outward circular motion, insertion of ____fr____ml Foley performed without problem, urine return noted, colour of urine noted to be___________new drainage bag hung below level of patients waist, patient tolerated procedure well, waste disposed of properly.

-When inserting a coude catheter be sure to document that the red dot at the pigtail was pointed up, this will prove you inserted the coude catheter correctly and caused no harm
+When inserting a coude catheter be sure to document that the red dot at the pigtail was pointed up, this will prove you inserted the coude catheter correctly.

 First cause no harm is always our nurses creed and the best way to prove that is with your documentation.

-I think that the longer you say the instructions, write the instructions and do the instructions the more of a good habit you will develop and your visits will go without a hitch and the better your documentation will become.
-Not to mention the more informed you will be of all the different disease processes that come your way in home health and the stronger of a med surg nurse you will be over time.
-All of this will result in the increased quality of care you give your patients which is our number one concern of all.
-Patients come first in all things and their well being and ability to remain safely in their own home for as long as possible is our goal.
+I found repetition worked wonders to improve my speech to the patient as well as increasing the speed and proficiency of all my nursing skills.
+In other words, the longer you verbally repeat the instructions, write the instructions and perform the instructions the more good habits you will develop.
+Subsequently, your visits will go without a hitch and the better your documentation will become.
+Not to mention the more informed you will be of all the different disease processes that come your way in home health and the stronger of a med surg nurse you will become over time.
+All of this will result in improving the quality of care you give your patients.
+Patients come first in all things and their well being and ability to remain safely in their own home for as long as possible is your main nursing goal.

 Develop your own note cards or add to these with every new disease process that comes your way.
-Use the teaching guides in the file cabinet outside Angies office and highlight the parts you taught.
-MedlinePlus, a part of the National Institute of Health, is a wonderful source of information in laymens terms that you can provide for your patient as well as being able print it off for your nurses notes.
-If you don’t have a computer then use the library or ask your supervisor for more information if you do not have a teaching guide to use for that process.
-Of course, it goes without saying that your policies and procedures must state it is allowed to use internet sites and which sites are to be used for patient teaching.
+MedlinePlus, a part of the National Institute of Health, is a wonderful source of information in laymen's terms that you can provide for your patient as well as being able to print it off for your nurse's notes if allowed.
+Of course, it goes without saying that your policies and procedures must state whether it is allowed to use internet sites and which sites are to be used for patient teaching.